bguan2020/scifind_coding_challenge/README.md

 Username, serviceA, and serviceB should be connected to the database and dynamically rendered/updated upon any changes to the database.
 You must secure the profile page––Authenticated users should have an option to edit their username and services, while non-authenticated users should be able to view username, serviceA, serviceB, but not edit.
 In terms of accessing other user profiles, this can just be changing the ```const uid = someValue``` in the javascript manually, saving, and having the profile page re-render with the new UID.
 No need to implement this functionality into the page.
 But you must also have something that tracks who is currently logged in, like ```const currentUser ``` (there are ways to do this in Firebase, more info [here](https://firebase.google.com/docs/auth/web/manage-users)), and depending on if ```uid == currentUser```, allow the ability to edit services and username.

 ### Be careful!!! ###
-Most errors regarding Firebase/firestore has to do with how data is uploaded asynchronously, so pay attention to your "async" and your ".then()" functions.
+Most errors regarding Firebase/firestore has to do with how data is uploaded asynchronously, so pay attention to your "useEffect", "async" and your ".then()" functions.
 Keep note of issues you encounter; we are especially interested to see how you overcame your mistakes!
 Mistakes make you who you are!

 ### Information ###
   - We suggest using [create-react-app](https://github.com/facebook/create-react-app) to quickly get a React project up and running quickly.